moj-analytical-services/data-engineering-and-modelling-applicant-info/README.md

 ### Data Engineering and Modelling Team (DMET)

 The Data Modelling and Engineering team works across several areas of the Ministry of Justice to define, design, and deliver Data Engineering and Data Modelling as a service.
 These areas include [Prison and Probation services](https://www.gov.uk/government/organisations/hm-prison-and-probation-service), [Courts and Tribunal services](https://www.gov.uk/government/organisations/hm-courts-and-tribunals-service), the [Office for Public Guardian](https://www.gov.uk/government/organisations/office-of-the-public-guardian), and MoJ Corporate services.
 We also have cross-cutting areas such as [Data First](https://www.gov.uk/guidance/ministry-of-justice-data-first) and [BOLD](https://www.gov.uk/government/publications/ministry-of-justice-better-outcomes-through-linked-data-bold) which are Government data-linking programmes we are involved with.
-Our Data Engineers and Analytics Engineers are supported by a Service Management approach which helps technical leads engage and work with stakeholders.

 ### Data Platform